jkosha/goju-ryu-karate/README.md

 # goju-ryu-karate
-Unofficial website of Goju Ryu Karate Academy UK (karateacademyuk.com)
+Unofficial website of Goju Ryu Karate Academy UK.
+The official site can be found at http://www.karateacademyuk.com/